DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/fundamentals.md

 .embedded-demo({ "path": "grid-basic/table-row-template", "showThemeSelector": true })

 You can create a custom appearance from scratch or modify the default appearance settings the grid's `Table.Row` component provides.
-Read [Plugin Components](../reference/table.md#plugin-components) for details.
+Read [Plugin Components](../reference/table.md#plugin-components) for more information.

 ### Column alignment